 We are here to help you through this difficult time.
 Our Member Solutions Team can be reached by calling 800-353-4449 between the hours of 8:00AM and 6:00PM (EST) Monday through Friday or by emailing us at email@example.com.
 Emails are responded to within 48 business hours.

 Q. What is Forbearance?

 Forbearance allows you to pause or reduce mortgage payments for a limited time.
-Forbearance will not erase what you owe.
+Forbearance will not erase what you owe, nor does it place the payments at the back of your loan term.
 Each case will be assessed on an individual basis.
 If you are interested in more information about forbearance please contact our Member Solutions team at 800-353-4449 between the hours of 8:00AM and 6:00PM (EST) Monday through Friday or by emailing us at firstname.lastname@example.org.

 Q. How is my Special Forbearance Plan payment amount decided?